File a Report with UConn

 As stated in the Policy Against Discrimination, Harassment, and Related Interpersonal Violence, the University will not pursue disciplinary action against Complainants or witnesses for disclosure of illegal personal consumption of drugs or alcohol where such disclosures are made in connection with a good faith report or investigation of Prohibited Conduct.

-If an incident involved alcohol and/or drugs, UConn’s Good Samaritan Policy will explain the University’s expectations of students seeking immediate medical assistance for themselves or others when necessary.
+If an incident involved alcohol and/or drugs, UConn’s Good Samaritan Statement will explain the University’s expectations of students seeking immediate medical assistance for themselves or others when necessary.

 What happens if I choose to meet with a University Investigator from either the Office of Institutional Equity (OIE) or the Office of Community Standards?

-The University investigator will give you an overview of the investigation process, enact interim measures or actions (if applicable), and discuss your options within the investigation.
+The University investigator will give you an overview of the investigation process, enact supportive measures or interim actions (if applicable), and discuss your options within the investigation.

 Do I have to meet with OIE or Community Standards alone?